 A shorter, slimmer cousin to the NH35, often paired with rotating bezels.
 Great for sport-watch builds and dive-style cases.

 "Cases, dials, hands, bezels, crowns and straps.
-Every build is yours alone — no two students will leave with the same watch."
+Every build is yours alone — no two students leave with the same watch."

-Coffee, settling in, an introduction to your movement and the anatomy of a watch.
+Settle in.
+Quick introduction to your movement and the anatomy of a watch.

 Walk our parts library.
 Choose your case, dial, hands, crown, bezel and strap.